MaxHill/vue-starter/README.md

-# Vue-starter
+# ue-starter

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

 ## Documentation

-Common topics are discussed in the [docs](https://github.com/MaxHill/vue-starter/tree/master/docs/README.md).
+Common topics are discussed in the [docs](https://github.com/MaxHill/vue-starter/wiki).
 Make sure to read it!

 ## Usage